edoput/openwispgsoc/about.md

 Here is a list of pull request that we didn't merge in netjsonconfig during my gsoc with a short description

+* More documentation on how to start working on a custom backend [backend-for-dummies][backend-for-dummies]
-* Use the json-schema to set default values was issue [#81][81] and I had a [solution][computer-do-the-thing] that wasn't feasible to merge as it would break all the tests by adding all the values, event the optionals
+* Use the json-schema to set default values was issue [#81][81] and I had a [solution][computer-do-the-thing] that wasn't feasible to merge as it would break all the tests by adding all the values, even the optionals

 Bugs still out there
 --------------------